alexmx/Insider/README.md

 * Collect metrics from the app during test execution (CPU, memory, etc.);
 * etc.

 Insider runs an HTTP server inside the application and listens for commands (RPCs).
-By default Insider runs on `http://localhost:8080`.
+By default, Insider runs on `http://localhost:8080`.

 A command represents a simple HTTP request: `http://localhost:8080/<command>`.
 You can pre-configure your app to simulate an action when it receives such a remote command.

 ## Features